 Food allergies are increasingly common and tend to affect children more than adults.
-While children often grow out of their egg allergy, when a reaction happens it can be very serious – so it’s important to know what to do.
-If you think you or your child might be showing signs of an egg allergy visit your GP, who might refer you on to an allergy clinic.
+While children often grow out of egg allergies, when a reaction happens it can be very serious.
+So it’s important to know what to do.
+If you think you or your child might be showing signs of an egg allergy visit your GP.
+They may refer you on to an allergy clinic.

 You can experience a food allergy when your immune system reacts badly, or overreacts, to a particular food.
 Some foods, like eggs, are more likely to trigger allergic reactions than others because they’re made up of particular proteins.
 Cooking changes these proteins, so if your egg allergy is only mild, you might still be able to eat foods containing cooked eggs, like cakes.

 About 6-8% of children are thought to have a food allergy.
 They’re most common in babies and toddlers, less common in older children and only found in around 2% of adults.

 It’s thought that between 0.5 and 2.5% of children have an egg allergy, but the good news is it’s rarely a life-long problem.
 Unlike people with peanut allergies, children who are allergic to eggs usually grow out of it.

 Babies who are allergic to eggs often also have eczema.
 Within seconds of first eating egg, they often break out in a red rash around their mouth.
 This can be followed by swelling around and inside the mouth, as well as on the face.
 Some babies also develop sickness or diarrhoea.